MicrosoftDocs/well-architected/well-architected/resiliency/business-metrics.md

 ### Composite SLAs

 *Composite SLAs* involve multiple services supporting an application, with differing levels of availability.
+The Composite SLA calculations *DO NOT* change the financially backed SLAs for each component but rather show an expected level of availability based on a number of factors.
 For example, consider an App Service web app that writes to Azure SQL Database.
 Currently, these Azure services have the following SLAs:

 - App Service web apps = `99.95%`
 - SQL Database = `99.99%`